YHallouard/PlateRecognition/README.md

 # Contribute
 - [ ] Add probability of containing a licence plate
-- [ ] Create a GAN for resized image denoising (& Centering ?) before OCR
+- [ ] Create an Autoencoder for resized image denoising (& Centering ?) before OCR